 Translates to: Theophilus, don’t perform oral sex on girls against the city wall like a dog.

 That…paints quite a picture…

-There are interesting paintings as well.
-Very interesting…
+There are strange paintings as well.
+Very interesting.

-The stories told here are true to the best of my knowledge, except maybe the story about engineers building a city next to an active volcano, that’s just unbelievable.
+The stories told here are accurate to the best of my knowledge, except maybe the story about engineers building a city next to an active volcano, that’s just unbelievable.